Adnan-13/user-service-api/README.md

     "jwtExpireTime": 86400
 }
 ```
+Please note that the `mongoConnectionString` should be a valid connection string to your mongoDB database.
+Right now the application is configured to use my account on mongoDB Atlas which is temporary and will be removed soon.
+You can use your own mongoDB database by creating an account on [MongoDB Atlas](https://www.mongodb.com/atlas) and getting a connection string from there or you can use a local mongoDB database by installing it on your machine and getting a connection string from there.

 4. After you have made the necessary changes to the `config.json` file, you can now start the application by running the following command: